turkycat/birthday-attack/readme.md

 ### to check apples against apples, oranges against oranges
 - maintain sets of the public key types

-### easier and cleaner to update state of all sets after each block is processed
-- allow spent outputs and new outputs to be collected in unique sets, atomic per block.
-- set operations can be used against utxo set and other public key set types

 ## setup

 ### bitcoin core configuration